 - Encourage students and young professionals to develop competitive proposals

-The winners of the challenge will be expected to present their project idea at the SECOORA 2017 Annual Meeting, to be held May 16-18 in Melbourne, FL.
+The winners of the challenge will be expected to present their project at the SECOORA 2019 Annual Meeting, location and date to be determined.
 Travel funds will be provided for one project representative to attend.
 SECOORA reserves the right to limit the amount of travel funds available to a reasonable sum as determined by SECOORA.
-Proposals should be for projects that can be completed by December 31, 2017.
+Proposals should be for projects that can be completed by December 31, 2018.

 Individuals or teams can respond to this challenge.
 Individuals and team members (if applicable) must currently reside in the United States.